nmslib/nmslib/README.md

 **Contributors**: Bilegsaikhan Naidan, Leonid Boytsov, Lawrence Cayton, Avrelin Nikita, Daniel Lemire, Alexander Ponomarenko.

-Leo(nid) Boytsov is a maintainer. **Should you decide to modify the library (and, perhaps, create a pull request), use the [develoment branch](https://github.com/searchivarius/NonMetricSpaceLib/tree/develop)**.
+Leo(nid) Boytsov is a maintainer. **Should you decide to modify the library (and, perhaps, create a pull request), please, use the [develoment branch](https://github.com/searchivarius/NonMetricSpaceLib/tree/develop)**.

 General information